verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <br>
   <em><b>Figure 1.
 Download VPP as a zip file from Github</b></em>
 </p>

+This file is not ready for installation yet as the filename has to be "<b>vertical_photo_placer.zip</b>", and also the top level folder has to be <b>"vertical_photo_placer"<b>.
+This could be done by first unzip this file, change the folder name, then zip again.
+On Windows, [7-Zip 19.00](https://www.7-zip.org/) is recommended tool for working with zip files.

 Then, in the QGIS Manage and Install Plugins Interface, select tab "Install from ZIP" and install VPP from the downloaded zip file (See Figure 2).
 QGIS may raise a warning as <em><b>"Security warning: installing a plugin from an untrusted source can lead to data loss and/or leak.
 Continue?"</b></em>.
 Press <b>Yes</b> to continue.